testxio/testx/README.md

 One of them is essential - the xls(x) file to test converter, and the other one, the reporting service is optional and sending data to it is switched off by default.

-All **testx** configuration lives in your protractor configuration file under *params.testx*, for example (in coffeescript)
+All **testx** configuration lives in your protractor configuration file under *params.testx*, for example (in coffeescript):

 	params:
 		testx:
       			logScript: true
       			actionTimeout: 4000

 The available configuration options are
  - **logScript** - if *true* **testx** will log the test script (JSON) on the console before executing it; defaults to *false*.